adipandas/adipandas.github.io/_posts/2019-09-01-random-process.md

 $$X(H) = 1$$ and $$X(T)=0$$
 $$X(\xi)=x$$ where $$x\in\{0, 1\}$$ and $$\xi\in\{T, H\}$$.

 Random variable in case of the above example of random experiment can take only discrete values.
 Thus, $$X$$ is called a discrete random variable.
 It is also possible for a random variable to take continuous values.
 For example, it the random experiment is measuring the height of an individual, the height is not a discrete number, it can take any value in the interval $$[0, \infty)$$.

+Random Process
+===
+Random Process depends on random variable as well as time.
+In an experiment, one always takes into account the occurance of an event.
+While the one is observing the experiment, the observations are done over a course of time.
+Multiple observations are made at different time instances.
+These observations are also effected by randomness.
+The randomness in the experiment does not effect only a single instance of the experiment, but its effects are seen over the complete period of time.
+A **random process** takes this time dependence into consideration.

+### Definition:
+The random process is an infinite indexed collection of random variables defined over a common probability space.
+Random process: $$\{X(t): t\in T\}$$